-2018 marks the 20th anniversary of the annual Tartan Day Parade in New York as part of Scotland Week.
-Led by a Grand Marshal, the parade will bring together pipers and drummers from all over the world in a celebration of the contribution made to the USA by the Scots.
+2019 marks 21 years of the annual Tartan Day Parade in New York, celebrating Scotland Week.
+Led by Scottish legend, Billy Connolly, the new Grand Marshal, it will showcase worldwide pipers and drummers who'll honour the superb contribution Scots have made to the USA.

-Led by a Grand Marshal, the parade will bring together pipers and drummers from all over the world in a celebration of the contribution made to the USA by the Scots.
-Past marshals have include Sir Sean Connery, Scots-born actors Brian Cox, Kevin McKidd, Alan Cumming and Sam Heughan, and former New York City Mayor, Michael Bloomberg.
+Led by the new Grand Marshal, Sir Billy Connolly, the parade will strike a universal chord from international pipers and drummers, being loud and proud to celebrate the Scottish contribution made to America.
+Billy will easily fill the shoes of past marshals such as Scots actors, Sir Sean Connery, Brian Cox, Kevin McKidd, Alan Cumming and Sam Heughan, together with former New York City Mayor, Michael Bloomberg.

-Tartan Day has been celebrated on the 6th of April since 1998.
-Over the years it has been expanded into a week-long programme of events promoting Scotland in North America.
+Tartan Day has been celebrated on the 6th of April since 1998 and, over the years, it has been expanded into a week-long programme of events promoting Scotland in North America.